-The 2013 legislative priorities identify three major challenges cities and towns of all sizes face and offer immediate legislative solutions to meet these challenges.Dilapidated structures
+The 2013-2014 legislative priorities identify three major challenges cities and towns of all sizes face and offer immediate legislative solutions to meet these challenges.Dilapidated buildings

-Dilapidated structures are unsafe and create a dangerous environment often thwarting economic development opportunities for surrounding areas.
-These properties also diminish surrounding property values and create a financial and economic drain on community resources.
+Dilapidated buildings are unsafe and create a dangerous environment that thwarts economic development opportunities for surrounding areas.
+These properties diminish surrounding property values and create a financial and economic drain on community resources.

 Residents and business owners in cities and towns expect services and infrastructure that support a healthy local economy, provide safe neighborhoods and business districts, and offer a positive quality of life.
 To meet these expectations, local leaders need dependable revenue sources to invest in police and fire protection, utility infrastructure, downtown and neighborhood revitalization, public spaces and recreation.

 Ensure all revenue collected by the state on behalf of local governments is returned to cities and towns through the statutorily funded Local Government Fund.
 Cities and towns depend on the Local Government Fund as a stable revenue source to provide services, infrastructure, and programs that residents and business owners demand.